-Qualitative Objectives Operational initiative Areas Results achieved to 2022 Future actions Promote diversity and ensure inclusion Strengthen the monitoring of the objectives of inclusion and diversity, including through compliance with legal requirements regarding the employment of disabled people and protected categories Complied with legal requirements for employing disabled people and protected groups Numerous initiatives have been carried out to optimise diversity and protect equal opportunities (e.g. publication of the Diversity &amp; Inclusion manifesto, adhesion to the EU Charter of Equal Opportunities and Equality at Work, participation in the EU month on Diversity &amp; Inclusion, Parenting Project, collaboration with the Sodalitas Foundation and with the association II Cielo Itinerante) Construction of a gender equality management system, including policies and KPIs, to be certified UNI/PDR 125:2022 Ţ Raising awareness of diversity management issues through training and mentoring initiatives Carried out numerous training and mentoring initiatives on diversity management issues, in collaboration with universities and associations (e.g. Luiss, Valore D) Creation of a community of corporate Role Models for the promotion of STEM paths in partnership with ELIS Set-up of a D&amp;I area on company intranet and administering dedicated survey √ Conduct employee satisfaction surveys Carried out annual employee satisfaction survey targeting 100% of staff $\checkmark$ Increase employee engagement Strengthen succession plans and leadership development Planned and launched leadership development programs through specific learning initiatives curated by academic partners as part of Rai Way Digital Learning Finalised configuration of top management succession plans Project path to extend the curren short-term incentive (MBO) system Study the issues related to the introduction of an employee share ownership plan (ESOP) Finalised analysis and benchmarking for possible subsequent adoption ~ Ensure work-life balance Flexible working model and other services (e.g., maternity leave, time bonus) benefiting work-life balance Strengthened the company welfare system (e.g. cancer screening permits, medical check- ups) and improved internal communication on the company intranet Adopted a structural agile working model for at least 45% of employees after the experimentation and emergency pandemic experience Expand the scope of recipients of non-compensation benefits
+Qualitative objectives Operational initiative Areas Results achieved to 2023 Recurring actions and activities included in the new plan Promote diversity and ensure inclusion Strengthen the monitoring of the objectives of inclusion and diversity, including through compliance with legal requirements regarding the employment of disabled people and protected categories Obtaining of UNI/PDR 125:2022 gender equality management system certification Published the Gender Equality Policy Published the Policy for the prevention and management of harassment at work Numerous initiatives have been carried out to optimise diversity and protect equal opportunities (e.g. publication of the Diversity &amp; Inclusion manifesto, adhesion to the EU Charter of Equal Opportunities and Equality at Work, participation in the EU month on Diversity &amp; Inclusion, Parenting Project, collaboration with the Sodalitas Foundation and with the association II Cielo Itinerante) ✓ Raising awareness of diversity management issues through training and mentoring initiatives Carried out numerous training and mentoring initiatives on diversity management issues, in collaboration with universities and associations (e.g. Luiss, Valore D) Creation of a community of corporate Role Models for the promotion of STEM paths in partnership with ELIS Set-up of a D&I area on company intranet and administering dedicated survey ✓ Conduct employee satisfaction surveys Carried out annual employee satisfaction survey targeting 100% of staff ✓ Increase employee engagement 3 GOOD MEATIN B SECON MOOK AND COOKING CHOWTH COOKING CHOWTH Strengthen succession plans and leadership development Planned and launched leadership development programs through specific learning initiatives curated by academic partners as part of Rai Way Digital Learning Finalised configuration of top management succession plans ✓ Study the issues related to the introduction of a shareholder scheme Finalised analysis and benchmarking for possible subsequent adoption ✓ Ensure work-life balance 3 GOOD MEATING AND TOOL AND TOO Flexible working model and other services (e.g., maternity leave, time bonus) benefiting work-life balance Expanded the scope of recipients of non-compensation benefits Strengthened the company welfare system (e.g. cancer screening permits, medical check-ups) and improved internal communication on the company intranet Adopted an agile work model for more than 56% of employees ✓